columbia/xray/index.md

 and how you can use it.
 Our <a href="{{ site.baseurl }}/findings/">
 <font color="blue">Gmail Findings</font></a> page describes some interesting
 data uses we observed using XRay to reveal targeting of ads on Gmail.
-For example, lots of ads targeting depression, cancer, and other illnesses;
-clothing ads targeting pregnancy; and lots of subprime loan ads for used cars that targeted the debt and broke keywords users' inboxes.
+For example, we saw lots of ads targeting depression, cancer, and other illnesses in users' emails;  clothing ads targeting pregnancy; and subprime loan ads for used cars that targeted the debt keyword in users' inboxes.

 ### Problem and Approach